dotadd/pf2e-dots-fan-errata/README.md

 #### OGL License

-References to the Kineticist, Magus, Summoner, Psychic and Thaumaturge classes as well as the Shadow Signet, Gate Attenuator and Phantasmal Doorknob items published under [OGL v1.0a](./OpenGameLicense.md).
+References to the Kineticist, Magus, Summoner, Psychic and Thaumaturge classes as well as the Psychic Archetype published under [OGL v1.0a](./OpenGameLicense.md).

 #### Attribution

 These are based on the following:
 - Pathfinder Second Edition Secrets of Magic © Paizo Inc 2021
 - Pathfinder Second Edition Dark Archive © Paizo Inc 2022
-- Pathfinder Second Edition Treasure Vault © Paizo Inc 2023
 - Pathfinder Second Edition Rage of Elements © Paizo Inc 2023

 ### Orc License